-The Best In-Season Vegetables to Buy at Your Local Greenmarket For Thanksgiving Dinner
+The Best In-Season Veggies to Buy for Thanksgiving Dinner at Your Local Greenmarket

 Beets are one of the healthiest vegetables out there, but they can inspire a different breed of vegetable-hatred.
 With a few simple tips, you can transform these earthy bulbs into a delectable dish that even the surest beet-hater will love (we’re speaking from experience, here!).
 While beets are available year-round, they reach their peak freshness during the fall.
 Roast the beets whole to bring out their unique sweetness, then chop them up and enjoy them in a fresh spinach salad .
 Or highlight the whole beet by sautéing the greens with garlic and tossing with the chopped roasted bulbs and crumbled goat cheese.

 Given the dozens of different types of squash available at most city markets, it may a little silly to lump them all together.
 But for the sake of simplicity, we only picked up our favorites: butternut and acorn, both of which are sweeter winter squashes that are rich in vitamins.
 Our favorite way to cook butternut squash is in pastas, as it adds a nutty, creamy flavor – this butternut squash mac and cheese recipe is amazing and makes an awesome main course for vegetarians.
 For acorn squash , we love to preserve their beautiful shape by simply slicing off the top, seasoning the inside with butter and spices, and baking until the squash can be easily mashed.
 Use cinnamon and brown sugar for a sweeter side, and swap the butter for faux-butter or olive oil to make it vegan.